AnaghHegde/Enigma-Reborn/workflow.md

    Ensure that all tests pass before triggering another build.
  * The CI log will also contain the command that will enable running the failed tests locally.<br>
  * Reviewer: A core team member will be assigned to the PR as its reviewer, who will approve your PR or he will suggest changes.

- Squash your commits.
-If you don't know what does squashing of commits is read from [here](http://stackoverflow.com/a/35704829/6181189).
-Then follow the steps given below.

- 1. Run this command : <br>
-   `git rebase -i HEAD~numberofcommits` numberofcommits is how many commits you wan't to squash.

- 2. Then a pop-up would appear with your default text editor.

- 3. In that file replace all of the pick with squash excluding the first one.Save the editor.

- 4. Run this command `git push -f origin yourbranch`

-    Usually origin is your remote if it is not so replace origin with the remote.